 Illustration by Harmeet Rehal.

 The Legacy Suite is a three-part interview series in which poets delve into the tumultuous journey of publishing a debut full-length collection: before publication, during, and after.
-For this second interview, we spoke with Kashmiri poet Sanna Wani about her debut collection, My Grief, the Sun, out now from House of Anansi.
+For this interview, Sarah Ghazal Ali spoke with Kashmiri poet Sanna Wani about her debut collection, My Grief, the Sun, out now from House of Anansi.
 We invited Toronto-based visual artist Harmeet Rehal to respond to Sanna’s debut.
 We hope the interview paired with art offers a fruitful, meditative experience as you read.

 “Any assertion of meaning is strange and striking.” —Sanna Wani